 Net Cost: $14,687

-Amherst College’s campus consists of over 100 building across 1,000 acres of beautiful land in Amherst, Mass.
-About 500 of those acres are the Amherst College Wildlife Sanctuary, which is a diverse collection of both maintained and unmanaged open fields, wetlands, woods, river, upland woods, plantation pines and ponds.
+Amherst College’s campus consists of over 100 buildings across 1,000 acres of beautiful land in Amherst, Mass.
+About 500 of those acres are the Amherst College Wildlife Sanctuary, which is a diverse collection of both maintained and unmanaged open fields, wetlands, woods, river, upland woods, plantation pines, and ponds.
 The Sanctuary is an important place for both recreation and research.

 The President’s House, which has Greek and Georgian Revival elements, was designed by Warren Slade Howland and completed in its first form in 1835.
 The Gothic Revival steeple, which marks the entrance to the Mead Art Museum today, is “a cherished architectural vestige of College Church,” according to the school.
 Although the church has not been on this site since 1949, the steeple remains a lovely artifact on campus.

 The elegant Caples Mansion helped rank New College of Florida among our great value colleges with beautiful campuses.